Anthony Anderson: 2014–2022: Black-ish and involvement in game shows

 In 2014, Anderson began starring as Andre "Dre" Johnson on the ABC sitcom Black-ish, which completed its eight-season run in 2022.
-During its run Anderson received 11 Primetime Emmy Award nominations and three Golden Globe Award nominations.
+During its run, Anderson received 11 Primetime Emmy Award nominations and three Golden Globe Award nominations.
 In 2022, Anderson was not nominated as a producer or actor for its final season.
 He reacted to the news while guest hosting Jimmy Kimmel Live! joking, "Can you believe that shit?
 Now I'm not saying the voters were stupid for not nominating me or Black-ish or Tracee, I'm just saying they're racist."

-He also serves as executive producer on its spinoffs Grown-ish, which premiered on Freeform in 2018, and Mixed-ish, which ran on ABC for two seasons from 2019 to 2021.
+He serves as executive producer on its spinoffs Grown-ish, which premiered on Freeform in 2018, and Mixed-ish, which ran on ABC for two seasons from 2019 to 2021.
 He guest starred as Dre in episodes on both series.
 From 2016 to 2022, he was the host of To Tell the Truth, which also aired on ABC.

 In 2019, Anderson was a guest panelist in season two of The Masked Singer.
 He later competed in season ten as "Rubber Ducky" and was eliminated in the first episode when competing in Group A. In October 2022, Anderson and his mother Doris began filming Anthony Anderson and Mom: European Vacation to be aired on the E! network.